lukin0110/docker-django-boilerplate/README.md

 # Docker Django Boilerplate

-Minimal setup for a Django project with Docker.
+Minimal setup for a Django project with Docker, following [the 12factor app](https://12factor.net/) principles.
 This repo contains skeleton code to get up and running with Docker & Django quickly.
 The image uses [uWSGI](https://uwsgi-docs.readthedocs.io/) to host the Django project.
 It's up to you to put Nginx or Apache in front in